oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

        - The user will be able to use the arc tool to draw arcs.
        - The user will be able to use the import image tool to import the required image into the editor.

-- [Sarthak Agarwal's proposal](pdfs/GSoC2020SarthakAgarwal.pdf): Analytics Support.
+- [Sarthak Agarwal's proposal](pdfs/GSoC2020SarthakAgarwal.pdf) and [final blog post](https://medium.com/@agarwal.sarthak262012/google-summer-of-code-2020-oppia-f7a71dba5506): Analytics Support.
 Mentor: Vinita Murthi.

     - **Milestone 1**: When a crash or an event arises, the corresponding crash report or event report is uploaded to the Firebase console when there is network connectivity.
 A full suite of unit tests will be written for both the crashlytics logging wrapper and the event analytics logging wrapper.
     - **Milestone 2**: In the absence of network connectivity, event analytics stats are stored offline.
 Logs will be stored in disk, with the maximum size of the files determined by a constant specified in the code.
 If the max size is reached, logs will be removed based on their priority and their recency (i.e. timestamp).
 This functionality will be achieved via a log persistence class.
 A full suite of unit tests will be written for the log persistence functionality.